Raëlism: Later development

-In 1980, the Raëlians sent a mission to Japan, followed by another to Africa in 1982 and to Australia in 1990.
-In the early 1980s the Movement bought a campground near Albi in southern France, which they named Eden.
+In 1980, the Raëlians sent a mission to Japan, followed by a mission to Africa in 1982, and then a mission to Australia in 1990.
+In the early 1980s, the Raëlian Movement bought a campground near Albi in southern France, which they named Eden.
 In 1984, Raël underwent a year's retreat in which he avoided public appearance.
 The following year, his first wife left both him and the movement; he subsequently began a relationship with a Japanese Raëlian, Lisa Sunagawa, for several years.
-During the mid-1990s, Raël returned to his hobby of motor racing, competing in the 1995 Canadian Grand Prix and the 1998 Motorola Cup in Miami before retiring from the sport in 2001.
+During the mid-1990s, Raël returned to his hobby of motor racing, competing in rounds two and three of the 1995 Magna Enduro Racing Championship and the 1998 Motorola Cup in Miami before retiring from the sport in 2001.
 In 1992, a schism appeared in the religion as a group of about forty practitioners were expelled.
 They formed a rival, smaller group, the Apostles of the Last Days, espousing the belief that Raël had been the original spokesman of the Elohim but had been taken over by Satan.

 In 1992, the Raëlian Movement bought 115 hectares near Valcourt in Quebec, naming this property Le Jardin du Prophète ("the Garden of the Prophet").
 It was here in 1997 that the organisation opened UFOLand, a museum about ufology.
 Its purpose was to raise money for the Elohim Embassy, but in 2001 it closed to the public, having proved financially unviable.
 It was also during 1997, a month after Ian Wilmut announced the birth of Dolly the Sheep, a successful clone, that Raël established the company Valiant Venture to explore the commercial applications of cloning.
 Through it came Clonaid, of which the Raëlian Bishop Brigitte Boisselier was co-founder, director, and spokesperson.
 The initiation of this group and its promotion of human cloning incited much debate among other religious figures, scientists, and ethicists.
 Raël and Boisselier both spoke before US President Bill Clinton's Congress hearing on human cloning in March 2001.

 At the July 1998 training camp in the Jardins des Prophètes, Raël announced that in December 1997 he had received another revelation from the Elohim, commanding him to form a new grouping within the Raëlian Movement, the Order of Raël's Angels.
 This was to be a secret society, open only to women who would become the consorts of the Elohim after their arrival on Earth.
 A newsletter, Plumes d'Anges (Angel Feathers), was issued containing information about the Order.
 Palmer noted that by emphasizing the unique qualities of women, this group challenged the established Raëlian doctrine that men and women are wholly equal and interchangeable.